Introduction – A Clash of Cultures

 One of such open acts of rebellion dearly afflicted the Romans, with Ambiorix and his Eburones tribe (Germanic in origin, though living west of the Rhine) along with northern Gallic allies managing to wipe out an entire legion and five cohorts under Quintus Titurius Sabinus, who wrongly trusted the former’s feigned offering of safe conduct in case of an invasion of Germanic mercenaries.

-However, time was of the essence, and the Roman morale and numbers were both dwindling fast.
-But fortuitously Cicero was able to get his message to Caesar, and the proconsul reacted in his timely fashion by force marching up to 20 miles a day to relieve his stranded officer.
+However, time was of the essence, and Roman morale and numbers were both dwindling fast.
+But fortuitously Cicero was able to get his message to Caesar, and the proconsul reacted in a timely fashion by force marching up to 20 miles a day to relieve his stranded officer.